Jellyfish042/uncheatable_eval/README.md

 ## Step 2: Prepare the Model

 - **Uncheatable Eval** now supports the Hugging Face `AutoModelForCausalLM` and RWKV models (in .pth format).
-You can download the models on your own, or use the `utils/download_hf_models.ipynb` script to download multiple models to a temporary directory at once.
+You can download the models on your own, or use the `utils/download_models.py` script to download multiple models to a temporary directory at once (please modify the list of models in the .py file as needed).

 ## Step 3: Evaluate the Model